sampear12/gpt2.0/README.md

 }
 ```
 Save this file as data.json in the root directory of the repository or modify the one already present.
+Remember, fine-tuning a model takes a lot of data.
+If you want to fine-tune the model to something specific like your reume, you will need to create and train the model on that dataset.
+I have excluded the data I trained it on for privacy purposes.

 5. **Fine-Tune the model**